wigwej/Credit_Risk_Analysis/README.md

 Minority were classified as high risk with a low precison score of 0.07 and a high recall value of 0.91 and a low f1 value of 0.14.

 **Summary**
-Unders SMOTEENN, some of the metrics such as the recall values and F1, should improvement over undersampling.
+Unders SMOTEENN, some of the metrics,such as the recall values and F1, showed improvement over undersampling.
 The Easy Ensemble technique regsitered a high accuracy value and therfore highly recommended.